sormy/react/README.md

 Please use React 14.x version of this package if you need more stable React on IE6/7 without memory leaks but without Fragment support: https://github.com/sormy/react-ie/tree/0.14-stable-ie

+## Example

+Please look on "/example" directory to see how does it work.

 ## Altered packages